-\triangle SEEK ∇ : Press the up or the down arrow to go to the next or to the previous station and stay there.
+$\bigtriangleup$ SEEK $\bigtriangledown$ : Press the up or the down arrow to go to the next or to the previous station and stay there.

-The radio will seek only to stations that are in the selected band and only to those with a strong signal.
+The radio will only seek stations with a strong signal that are in the selected band.

-\triangle SCAN ∇ : Press and hold either SCAN arrow for two seconds until SCAN appears on the display and you hear a beep.
+$\triangle$ SCAN $\bigtriangledown$ : Press and hold either arrow for two seconds until SCAN appears on the display and you hear a beep.
 The radio will go to a station, play for a few seconds, then go on to the next station.
-Press either SCAN arrow again to stop scanning.

-To scan preset stations, press and hold either SCAN arrow for more than four seconds until PSCAN and the preset number appear on the display.
-You will hear a double beep.
-The radio will go to the first preset station stored on your pushbuttons, play for a few seconds, then go on to the next preset station.
+Press either arrow again to stop scanning.
+To scan preset stations, press and hold either SCAN arrow for more than four seconds until PSCAN and the preset number appear on the display and you hear a double beep.
+The radio will go to the first preset station stored on the pushbuttons, play for a few seconds, then go on to the next preset station.
 Press either SCAN arrow again to stop scanning presets.

-The radio will scan only to stations that are in the selected band and only to those with a strong signal.
+The radio will only scan stations with a strong signal that are in the selected band.